timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 Hence, the process can hold more memory of the system than actually needed by the program, also due to the runtime's batch-based memory allocation.
 The query used in this evaluation subtracts all released, unused, and free memory from the total amount of memory allocated by the process.

+\todo[inline]{describe experiments dashboard, run-id handling}

 ## Experiments

-Based on the described experiments, multiple experiment scenarios are performed.
+Based on the described experiment setup, multiple experiment are performed.
-The different scenarios and their results are described in the following sections.
+The different scenarios, their goals, and their results are described in the following sections.
 All scenarios are implemented and executed using the experiment tool.

+### Comparison

-The first scenario ([@sec:basic]) is the central experiment that compares the different controller setups.
+The first experiment scenario generates a basic amount of load to compare the different controller setups.
-It evaluates how the setups perform under load and how scalable they are.
+It evaluates how the setups perform under load, ensures that the defined SLOs are satisfied, and measures the components' resource consumption.
-The following are advanced experiments that evaluate the sharding design and implementation presented in this thesis in specific scenarios that are typical for productive controller environment.

-\newpage

-### Basic Load {#sec:basic}
+The resource usage allows deducing how many resources must be added to the system for it to sustain the generated amount of load.
+In other words, this scenario doesn't determine the load capacity of different setups and resource configurations, but instead determines how many resources are needed for the generated amount of load.
+Most importantly, it observes how load and resource consumption are distributed across multiple instances.

 In the `basic` scenario, the experiment tool creates, deletes, and updates `Website` objects for 15 minutes.
 For this, it runs 3 controllers: